shotgunsoftware/tk-core/docs/initializing.rst

     :align: center

 The ``tank setup_project`` command will automatically create a ``Primary`` pipeline configuration entity in Shotgun and a full configuration on disk.
-App, Engine and other payload is downloaded into the *bundle cache* contained by the config.
+App, Engine and other payloads are downloaded into the *bundle cache* contained by the config.
 The three fields ``PipelineConfiguration.windows_path``, ``PipelineConfiguration.mac_path`` and ``PipelineConfiguration.linux_path`` are populated with paths to the configuration on disk.